 Although Apple gave them to some celebrities, the company never released gold or rose gold link bracelet editions.
 The same holds true for the new ceramic edition.
 Other watch vendors that offer ceramic cases offer ceramic bracelets to go with them.
 No doubt, an Apple ceramic link bracelet would be expensive, but it would also glorious.

-Nike+ red and more
+More Nike+ and Hermes

 All bands in all sizes